timetag/timetag.github.io/docs/python.rst

 eta.wait_for_data(cut, timeout=1, raiseerr=False, verbose=False):
 ......
-``wait_for_data`` will validate if the cut is presence using the current size of the file in this cut descriptor.
+``wait_for_data`` will validate if the cut is present using the current size of the file in this cut descriptor.
 A boolean will be returned as result.
 If you run a real-time analysis you can then loop on ``eta.wait_for_data``  to wait until the cut is filled with records.

 - ``cut``
     The cut descriptor to be validated.